2023 Best Communication & Journalism Schools in Tennessee

 Communication & Journalism majors at UofM take out an average of $26,042 in student loans while working on their egree.

 With a ranking of #7, Middle Tennessee State University did quite well on this year’s best schools for communication and journalism students.
-Located in the midsize city of Murfreesboro, Middle Tennessee State University is a public school with a very large student population.
+Located in the midsize city of Murfreesboro, Middle Tennessee State University is a public college with a very large student population.

 The average amount in student loans that communication and journalism majors at Middle Tennessee State University take out is $24,761.
 This translates to an average monthly loan payment of $132, based on a 10-year repayment plan.